StephenTGibson/StephenTGibson.github.io/adventures/fiordland_u_glade_dore.md

 ![3 hikers crossing a flat basin with mountains behind](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-basin_above_waterfall-800x600.jpg)

-It is a short and easy walk from here to the base of the climb up to the aptly named U pass.
+It is a short and easy walk from here to the base of the climb up to the aptly named U Pass.

 ![a narrow u shaped notch between 2 mountains](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-u_pass-800x600.jpg)